https://content.cu.edu/techexp/show_NCSum.cfm?NCS=1503403

 life cycle approach may be taken that considers not just

-construction costs, but also costs related to the sustainable
+construction costs, but also costs related to the

-originally intended.
-Thus “costs” refer to expenditures
+same as originally intended.
+Thus “costs” refer to

-toilet/system) for construction, operation and maintenance,
+of the public toilet/system) for construction, operation and

-and rehabilitation.
-This analysis helps one understand cost
+maintenance, and rehabilitation.
+This analysis helps one

-with emptying, transporting, treating and disposing of
+costs associated with emptying, transporting, treating and

-traditional latrine human waste material as well as the value
+disposing of traditional latrine human waste material as

-added material can be balanced against the costs of the
+well as the value added material can be balanced against the

 [0051] Table 3 shows cost estimates for system components,